roundcube/roundcubemail-helpdocs/en_US/mail/searching.rst

 For example you can choose to only list unanswered messages from Paul by selecting the filter *Unanswered* and enter "from:Paul" in the search box.

+.. only:: v1.1

+    The message filters also depend on the :ref:`"Scope" <mail-search-scope>` selected in the search options menu.
+    Change the scope if you want to expand the active filter to list matching messages from all folders.